jackzhou2024/CS269i-HW3-Tournament-2024/README.md

 We will compete your strategy against some baselines, as shown in exampleStrats.
 We will run multiple times:

 During every time, your bot and the baseline will compete for 10000 rounds.
 For every 10000 rounds, we use the same auction mode.
-There are three auction modes in our implementation (SINGLE_ITEM_FIRST_PRICE, SINGLE_ITEM_SECOND_PRICE, SINGLE_ITEM_ALL_PAY).
-The auction mode will determine how to calculate the scores for bots. (please refer to calcScores function in game_run.py)
+There are three auction modes in the code (e.g., SINGLE_ITEM_FIRST_PRICE, SINGLE_ITEM_SECOND_PRICE, SINGLE_ITEM_ALL_PAY).The auction mode will determine how to calculate the scores for bots (please refer to calcScores function in game_run.py).
+During the gradescope competition, we might add more auction modes.

 During each round, both your bot and the baseline will be given an initial value independently chosen from [0,1].
 At the beginning of round i, your are also provided with the history in the past i-1 rounds. (refer to the comments in exampleStrats/random_bid.py).
 The history might be helpful for you to derive the auction mode used in this 10000 rounds, so that you can better design your strategy.

+Regardless of the auction mode, you can assume that, the allocated values for both bots and the payments are monotone in the bid (but they may be randomized).

+# Score Calculation
+You can refer to calcScore function in game_run.py for the methods of score calculation.

+(1) SINGLE_ITEM_FIRST_PRICE, the $payment$ is the bigger price bid between the two bots.
+Winner's score in this round is its initial $value-payment$; Loser's score is $-payment$.

+(2) SINGLE_ITEM_SECOND_PRICE, the $payment$ is the smaller price bid between the two bots.
+Winner's score in this round is its initial $value-payment$; Loser's score is $-payment$.

+(3) SINGLE_ITEM_ALL_PAY, each bot pays the price it bids.
+Winner's score in this round is its initial value minus its bid price; and loser's score is its initial value minus the sum of its bid price and the winner's bid price.